-Once done, restart the browser, and Reset would have rectified the issue with Page being Unresponsive.
+Once done, restarting the browser and Reset would have rectified the issue with the Page being Unresponsive.

-Do let us know in the comments section which one spelled out success for you in fixing the Page Unresponsive error message in the Microsoft Edge chromium browser.
+Please let us know in the comments section which spelled out success in fixing the Page Unresponsive error message in the Microsoft Edge browser.

 Lastly, if you've any thoughts or feedback, then feel free to drop in below comment box.
 You can also report the outdated information.